Vedāḥ refers the sacred knowledge held in four ancient Indian collections (saṃhitās): the Ṛgvedāḥ, the Sāmavedāḥ, the Yajurvedāḥ and the Atharvavedāḥ.

 Atharvavedāḥ (II.9.3)

-The Atharvavedāḥ also records popular beliefs, such as, it is demons (rākṣasa), or an enemy’s evil eye, and especially the malignant goddess Nirṛti, who inflict diseases.
-It contains a demonology, along with magical fire charms (āṅgirasaḥ), and curses to ward off evil, or even, to plague an enemy oneself.
+The Atharvavedāḥ also records popular beliefs, such as that it is demons (rākṣasa), or an enemy’s evil eye, and especially the malignant goddess Nirṛti, who inflict diseases.
+It contains a demonology, along with magical fire charms (āṅgirasaḥ), and curses to ward off evil, or even to plague an enemy oneself.

 Sāmavedāḥ (सामवेद)